drewM33/grok-mind-reader/README.md

 - Token usage and efficiency
 - The "thinking" process through visual metaphors
 - Making AI interactions more engaging and accessible

-**The Matrix aesthetic represents the bridge between human and AI consciousness.**